cyb3rgh0u1/Agent-SUID/README.md

 # Agent-SUID v1.0

-Agent-SUID is a Python script developed by **CyberGhoul** to assist security professionals in identifying potential privilege escalation vectors by discovering SUID binaries on a system.
-This tool allows users to input paths and checks for matches against a predefined wordlist of SUID binaries.
+Agent-SUID is a Python script developed by **CyberGhoul** to assist security professionals in identifying potential privilege escalation vectors by discovering exploitable SUID binaries on a system.
+This tool allows users to input SUID binary paths and checks for matches against a predefined wordlist of SUID binaries to determine if the SUID binary is exploitable or not.

 ## Features
-- **User Input:** Enter file paths one per line to check for SUID binaries.
+- **User Input:** Enter SUID binary paths one per line to check for exploitable SUID binaries.
 - **Wordlist Matching:** Matches the base name of the input paths against a predefined wordlist.
 - **Privilege Escalation Techniques:** Displays detailed information on potential privilege escalation techniques for matched binaries.
 - **Installation & Uninstallation:** Easily install or uninstall the script to `/usr/local/bin` with superuser permissions.